 This unique adaptation helps the Silver-Bordered Fritillary survive in the harsh Utah climate.

-The Silver-Bordered Fritillary is a stunning and fascinating butterfly species that add to the diversity of Utah’s butterfly population.
+The Silver-Bordered Fritillary is a stunning and fascinating butterfly species that adds to Utah’s butterfly population’s diversity.

 Its silver-bordered wings and unique life cycle make it a must-see for any butterfly enthusiast.